Can I Eat Expired Chayote?

 What are the food safety risks?

-Chayote is generally safe to consume, but like any fresh produce, proper handling and storage are important to prevent foodborne illness.
+Chayote is generally safe to consume, but like any fresh produce, proper handling and storage are important to reduce the risk of foodborne illness.
 It is advised to wash chayote thoroughly under running water before consuming or cooking to remove any dirt or bacteria that may be present on the surface.
 Additionally, it's important to store chayote away from raw meats and seafood to avoid cross-contamination.

 What are some pro storage tips?